unraid/docs/docs/unraid-os/manual/multi-language.md

 ## How to Switch Back to English?

-To switch back to English, you can always click the Switch back toggle button located in the top right of the webGui.
+To switch back to English, you can always click the Switch back toggle button located in the top right of the WebGUI.

 ![](../assets/Switch_toggle.png)